anthonylee1994/meta-programming-tutorial/README.md

 # Meta-programming

-Meta-programming is the practice of writing code that **writes or manipulates other code**—or even **modifies itself**—at compile-time or run-time.
-In simpler terms, it's **programming about programming**.
+Meta-programming is the ability to write code that writes or modifies other code at runtime (or at compile time).
+In languages like Ruby, you can dynamically **create methods, classes, and modify existing objects while the program is running**.

 ---